mozilla/extension-workshop/README.md

 #### Add the page to the menu

-Go to data/content-guidelines-pages.yaml and add a new entry for your page:
+Go to `_data/content-guidelines-pages.yaml` and add a new entry for your page:

 ```
 - title: "Page Name"
   url: "/content-guidelines/page-name/"
+  draft: true
 ```

+#### Controlling draft state

+If you don't want the page to appear as a draft or as and when it's ready remove `draft: true` from the relevant entry in `_data/content-guidelines.yaml`

 ## Deployment